robotman2412/GR8CPU-Rev2/README.md

 My second CPU project, orderable as a kit!

-The instruction set ROMs are in the folder "IS"
+The instruction set ROMs are in the folder "IS"<br>

-The programs along with the exported files are in the folder "programs"
+The programs along with the exported files are in the folder "programs"<br>

-The program i used to generate the instruction set ROMs is in the folder "ISGEN"
+The program i used to generate the instruction set ROMs is in the folder "IS"<br>
 Take a look at "CTRL" and "ASMGV2" for an example on how to generate an instruction set.

-The assembler creates a folder called "data", which stores the paths.
+The assembler creates a folder called "data", which stores the paths.<br>
 It is recommended you keep this, but not necessary.

 Note: I must still make a full guide on instruction sets later.